Ab-initio simulation of excited-state potential energy surfaces with transferable deep quantum Monte Carlo: Methods

-the electronic states of molecules are the eigenstates $\Psi^i$ of the molecular Hamiltonian $\hat H$, ordered by the corresponding energy eigenvalues $E^i$.
+defines the electronic states of a molecule as the eigenstates $\Psi^i$ of the molecular Hamiltonian $\hat H$, indexed in order of increasing energy $E^i$.
 Additionally, electrons are subject to the fermionic anti-symmetry constraint, that is the solutions have to belong to the anti-symmetric subspace of the Hilbert space $\mathcal{H}^-$.
 To make the problem computationally tractable, in quantum chemistry, one commonly works in the Born--Oppenheimer approximation, neglecting spin-orbit coupling and other relativistic effects.
 For molecules this approximation is implemented by the clamped-nucleus Coulomb Hamiltonian, which in first quantization (and applying atomic units) takes the form

 with $\nabla_i^2$ denoting the Laplace operator, ${\bf r}_i$ denoting the positions of the electrons while $Z_I$ and $\mathbf{R}_I$ are the nuclear charges and (fixed) nuclei positions.
 Due to the decoupling of electronic and nuclear degrees of freedom, the Schr\"odinger equation holds for every molecular configuration independently, with a mere parametric dependency on the nuclei.
 This defines the adiabatic Born--Oppenheimer potential energy surfaces